stephanwaz/raytraverse/README.rst

     pip install .

-note that on first run one of the required modules may download some auxilary data which could take a minute, after that first run start-up is much faster.
+note that on first run the skycalc module may download some auxilary data which could take a minute, after that first run start-up is much faster.

 Usage